-This is for reference only; all evaluations are done online through CORE/ELMS.
+This is for reference only; all evaluations are done online through CORE ELMS.

-1 Unsatisfactory Performance Student does not meet requirements.
+1 Unsatisfactory Performance 2 Needs Improvement 3 Progressing Sat 4 Exceeds Expectations Student does not meet requirements.
 Student is unable to complete basic/routine tasks despite guidance and prompting.
-Needs Improvement Student meets some minimum requirements.
+Student meets some minimum requirements.
 Student frequently requires guidance and/or prompting to complete basic or routine tasks.
-Progressing Sat Student consistently me Student completes b complex tasks independ or no guidance and eets requirements. pasic and some dently with minimal 4 Exceeds Expectations Student exceeds requirements.
+Student consistently med Student completes basic tasks independently wi guidance and/or and some complex ith minimal or no Student exceeds requirements.
 Student consistently and independently completes all basic and complex tasks going beyond what is required.
-Desired Outcomes & Ex camples of Performance Midpoint Evaluation Final Evaluation Midpoint and Final Evaluation Comments 1.Masters a basic understanding of nsibilities of the pharmacists in the 1 2 3 4 N/A 1 2 3 4 N/A to the practice setting • CAPE:1.1, 3.2, 3.5, 4.4 he elective site rough pharmacy material and apply it 1 2 3 4 N/A 1 2 3 4 N/A 3.Applies current knowledge base (apharmacy administrative courses et elective site.
-Completes assignment(s) usin Consistently develops and prestopic CAPE: 1.1, 3.2, 3.6, 4.3 c.) to projects and or task of the 1 2 3 4 N/A 1 2 3 4 N/A 4.Identifies and evaluate current lite practice site.
-Literature search or data collections rature or data relative to the stion is thorough with sources identified ailable sources and accurately conveys 1 2 3 4 N/A 1 2 3 4 N/A 5.
-Effectively communicates, both students, faculty, and other app licable persons. well organized and progress in a 1 2 3 4 N/A 1 2 3 4 N/A
+Desired Outcomes & E Examples of Performance Midpoint Evaluation Final Evaluation Midpoint and Final Evaluation Comments Masters a basic understanding of Understands the primary responsatice setting through verbal disection CAPE:1.1, 4.4 nsibilities of the pharmacists in the 1 2 3 4 N/A 1 2 3 4 N/A 4 Demonstrates working knowledge Integrates into the practice of Able to access and navigate to the practice setting CAPE:1.1, 3.2, 3.5, 4.4 1 2 3 4 N/A 1 2 3 4 N/A pharmacy administrative courses e elective site • Completes assignment(s) usin , 1 2 3 4 N/A 1 2 3 4 N/A siteLiterature search or data colle terature or data relative to the practice action is thorough with sources identified vailable sources and accurately conveys 1 2 3 4 N/A 1 2 3 4 N/A faculty, and other applicable perso Presentations are consistently manner Effective group presentation s well organized and progress in a logical 1 2 3 4 N/A 1 2 3 4 N/A C 1